Henry McDonald: Tributes pour in for a journalist 'who always asked the right, penetrating questions'

-Henry McDonald: Political leaders send condolences for 'reporter who always asked the right questions'
+Henry McDonald: Friends and politicians send condolences for 'reporter who always asked the right questions' and 'one of the first punks in Belfast'

 Tributes have poured onto social media after the death of journalist and author Henry McDonald from right across the political spectrum.